terrimonster/puppet-jboss/README.markdown

 * A list of files, packages, services, or operations that the module will alter, impact, or execute on the system it's installed on.
 * This is a great place to stick any warnings.
 * Can be in list or paragraph form.

-### Setup Requirements **OPTIONAL**
+### Setup Requirements

-If your module requires anything extra before setting up (pluginsync enabled, etc.), mention it here.
+If you are installing JBoss using the RPM method, you'll need to subscribe the target node(s) to the proper channel.
+If you are using zip, I recommend creating a fileserver using fileserver.conf and storing the zip file in that location from access.redhat.com.

 ### Beginning with jboss

 The very basic steps needed for a user to get the module up and running.

 If your most recent release breaks compatibility or requires particular steps for upgrading, you may wish to include an additional section here: Upgrading (For an example, see http://forge.puppetlabs.com/puppetlabs/firewall).

 ## Usage

-Put the classes, types, and resources for customizing, configuring, and doing the fancy stuff with your module here.
+class { 'jboss':
+  version => '6.1.1',
+  install_method => 'zip',
+  install_src = 'puppet://mount/profile/jboss_eap.zip',
+}

 ## Reference